Expertium/expertium.github.io/Avoid_Pattern_Matching.md

 ![image](https://github.com/user-attachments/assets/114084b4-f584-408f-bdf4-eb3da43cd19d)

 Each time you review the card, it will show you clozes in a random order.
 In the example here it will randomly show you either "Heme is made up of protoporphyrin and iron" **or** "Heme is made up of iron and protoporphyrin".
+Cloze numbers c1, c2, c3, etc. are randomly swapped every time you review the card.

 ![image](https://github.com/user-attachments/assets/86df9ded-b5f4-4463-8ad1-8e735519923c)